Making Lacto Fermented Bok Choy

 Taste test at three weeks

-If you prefer more tart and sour fermented vegetables, let them fermentation proceed at room temperature for up to five weeks.
+If you prefer more tart and sour fermented vegetables, let the fermentation proceed at room temperature for up to five weeks.

 What Temperature Should I Keep My Fermented Bok Choy at?

-While fermenting, keep the temperature between 70-80 degrees F. Keep out of direct sunlight.
+While fermenting, keep the temperature between 70 and 80 degrees F. Keep out of direct sunlight.
 After fermentation, keep refrigerated.

-After 3 weeks, remove the fermentation weight and smell and taste test.
+After 3 weeks, remove the fermentation weight and do a smell and taste test.
 Your fermented bok choy should smell pleasantly sour, and it should taste similar to sauerkraut.

 Do I Need to Refrigerate Fermented Bok Choy?

 Yes.
-After fermenting for at least three weeks, place a regular mason jar lid on the jar and refrigerate.
-Consume within 6 months for full probiotic benefits.
+After fermenting for at least three weeks, cover the jar with a regular mason jar lid and refrigerate.
+Consume within six months for full probiotic benefits.

 More Fermentation Recipes to Try